Resilience. Reconciliation. Regeneration: A Template for Holistic, Renewable & Inclusive Design

 Ultimately, resilience comes when you start working with, not against, the elements.

-With over 65,000 years of continuous culture, the rights, rituals and land management techniques of our First Nations people is central to our shared identity.
+With over 65,000 years of continuous culture, the rights, rituals and land management techniques of our First Nations people are central to our shared identity.

 For us, the process of weaving Indigenous design into our projects is as important as the final result.
 It involves meaningfully engaging with traditional custodians throughout the project life cycle to embed our projects within their spiritual, ecological, geological and knowledge systems, and to weave storylines of Country and landscape into the fabric and experience of architecture.

-To begin with, we walk Country to learn about the animate and inanimate inhabitants of the site and conceptualise our learnings into the brief, masterplan and design development.
+To begin with, we walk Country to learn about the animate and inanimate inhabitants of the site and conceptualize our learnings into the brief, master plan and design development.
 By considering the interdependence between our people, nature and design, we are then empowered to weave principles of passive design, biophilia and urban design into the co-design process to shape Country.